 3. Movie Time – Noosa Five Cinemas – David Low Way, Noosa Junction

 Kids love going to the movies, and during school holidays there’s usually a $6 family movie session on the weekends at 10am.

-On rainy days or hot summer days when you just need to take shelter and enjoy a bit of air-conditioning Tenpin Bowling is always popular with the kids no matter their age because we can supply you with a ramp for the wee ones.
-They also have Laser Tag is a great way for them to burn off some energy. www.noosatenpin.com.au
+On rainy days or hot summer days when you just need to take shelter and enjoy a bit of air-conditioning the Big Boing is always popular with the small kids.
+It’s a great way for them to burn off some energy. www.thebigboing.com.au

 5. Hire a Boat from O Boats , U Boats or T Boats – All on Gympie Terrace Noosaville

 What a brilliant way to spend time with the kids out on the water in a boat exploring the Noosa River.
 You can even hire Jet ski’s, kayaks, catamarans or peddle boats,

 6. Stand Up Paddle Boarding – Ph 0423 869 962

 Want to get into the latest craze?
 SUP is great for your core, and even more fun watching the kids.

 7. Australia Zoo – Steve Irwin Way, Landsborough